-There are several Geotrails which have been created by the North Pennines AONB Partnership to help you find beautiful routes to explore whilst learning facts about the landscape.
+There are several Geotrails which have been created by the North Pennines AONB Partnership to help you find beautiful routes to explore whilst learning about the landscape.
 On these walks you will explore the geology of these impressive areas and see breath-taking views in the process.
-There are also a variety of wildlife and flowers which can be spotted along these walks – there is truly something for everyone.
+Many of the walks will also introduce you to local wildlife and history – there is truly something for everyone.

 |Allen Banks Geotrail||Northumberland|

 |Hudeshope from Middleton Geotrail||Durham|

 |Slitt Wood and West Rigg Geotrail||Durham|